-Bad ADCP data, e.g. due to insufficient acoustic scattering or large instrument tilts, can cause insufficient sampling and, in extreme cases, gaps in the vertical-velocity profiles.
+insufficient sampling and, in extreme cases, gaps in the vertical-velocity profiles.
 While such data gaps are not problematic per se (Section 1), there are often vertical-velocity artifacts where the number of samples per depth bin is low, including at the edges of profile gaps, as well as near the sea surface and seabed.
-In the example shown in Figure 13, there are insufficient (<40, in this case) upcast samples in the following depth ranges: 186-196 m, 316-338 m, 356-368 m, 402-414 m, in addition to couple of isolated single-record gaps.
-At the edges of some of these gaps (e.g. just above 185 m in Figure 13, and also at both edges of the wake-affected upcast data gap shown in the right panel of Figure 14), there are clear artifacts that must be removed during post-processing.
+In the example shown in Figure 17, there are insufficient (<40, in this case) upcast samples in the following depth ranges: 186-196 m, 316-338 m, 356-368 m, 402-414 m, in addition to couple of isolated single-record gaps.
+At the edges of some of these gaps (e.g. just above 185 m in Figure 17, and also at both edges of the wake-affected upcast data gap shown in the right panel of Figure 18), there are clear artifacts that must be removed during post-processing.
 Alternatively, the gaps in this profile can be avoided altogether by processing (or post-processing) at a coarser vertical resolution.